Gulfport, Mississippi Therapists

 Availability of Mental Health Care in Gulfport

-WLOX recently did a report on the growing concerns over mental care options available on the Gulf Coast.
+WLOX recently reported on the growing concerns over mental care options available on the Gulf Coast.
 According to the report, one of Gulfport’s mental health facilities announced its plan to stop providing outpatient services.
 The facility made its announcement just weeks before closing its doors, which meant patients and their families were forced to either scramble to find another nearby provider or to do without the much-needed services for the time being.
 The clinic was one of the only remaining clinics to offer mental health care in the area.